 Data Type.
 Select from Decimal number, Text, JSON, Two options, Data source, or Secret.

 If Data source is the selected type, you'll also need to select the connector, a valid connection for the selected connector, and the parameter type.
+However, the connection is not stored as part of the environment variable.
+The connection is only used for retrieving available parameter values such as the SharePoint sites you have access to, or the lists associated with a site.
 For certain parameters such as SharePoint lists, you'll also need to select a parent data source environment variable such as the SharePoint site.
 Once saved, these will be related in the database.

 If Secret is the selected type, additional information to set up and configure Azure Key Vault is needed to allow Power Platform to access the secret.

 Current Value.
 Also known as the value.
 This property is optional and is a part of the environment variable value table.
 When a value is present it will be used, even if a default value is also present.
 Remove the value from your solution if you don't want to use it in the next environment.
 The values are also separated into separate JSON files within the exported solution.zip file and can be edited offline.
 More information: How do I remove a value from an environment variable?

 Default Value.
 This column is part of the environment variable definition table and is not required.
 The default value is used if there's no current value.

 Separation of default value and current value allows you to service the definition and the default value separately from the value.
 For example, an application publisher may list their offer on AppSource with a default value.
 Then optionally, the customer can provide a new value.
 When the application publisher publishes updates to the application, the value set by the customer won't be overwritten.